 I used a strip of 1/16 ply 3/4 inch wide and a little over 4 inches long to mount the cylinders to.
 Paint strip flat black.
 Mount cylinders to center of strip using profile view on drawing to obtain spacing between cylinders.
-I drilledtwo1/16 holes all away through each cylinder and safety wire them to the mount, so if glue comes loose you will still have the engine held together.
+I drilledtwo1/16 holes all away through each cylinder and safety wire them to the mount, so if glue comes lose you will still have the engine held together.

 I used hard wood dowels for the intake tubes.
-Sand the dowel with 600 paper.
+Sand the dowel with 600 sand paper.
 Now cut sections of dowel per drawing.
 Glue sections together and round corners of elbows.
 When finished, glue mounting plate on and paint them flat black.

 The real pipes are several sections welded together.
-For part of the pip I used a 3/8 diameter hollow plastic pip that I located in the train section of my hobby store.
+For part of the pipe, I used a 3/8 diameter hollow plastic pip that I located in the train section of my hobby store.
 Cut at a 45 deg angle the pip can be glued together to form a 90 deg elbow.
-Sand the outside of the pipe will make a nice rounded elbow.
+Sand the outside of the pipe will make a nice, rounded elbow.
 This is used on the end where the pipe turns and enters the cowl.
 The main section of the pip as shown on the drawing is pressed formed and is made as 2 halves that are glued together on the pip.
 You can make the mold from hardwood dowel, and Balsa.
 Using 5-mint epoxy you can simulate welding joints on the pipes by applying a small bead of it to the joints.
 When finished glue mounting plate on and paint them silver.

 Attaching exhaust and intake system